 Set Your Industry-Savvy Sales Reps Up for Greater Success

 Modern marketing automation and CRM tools (e.g. HubSpot, Salesforce) can route the lead to the rep based on the implied industry (rather than the traditional way of routing by territory).

 When inbound leads start landing in your CRM, make sure it identifies the industry (based on the industry-specific pages they visited).
 By recognizing industry signals and correlating the industry they belong to, you can route those leads to the Sales rep who would have a higher likelihood of establishing rapport with the prospect.

 For example, if one member of the Sales team works on cars in his spare time and the marketing platform revealed the visitor was looking for an automotive parts inventory system, then ideally you could configure the platform to match that lead with the rep who is a part-time car enthusiast (rather than his colleague who has never peeked under the hood of his car).
 Routing the lead to the rep with the most industry expertise is a smart formula that can provide yet another edge in lifting close rates.

 Get the SaaS Marketing Edge

 To truly stand out in today’s overwhelming connected world, SaaS marketers must avoid sounding too generic.
+And that means building creative, out-of-the-box SaaS marketing strategies.
 Take the extra time in your content marketing efforts to sound different, insightful, and most of all, hyper-relevant by addressing the benefits and value you can deliver within their industry.

 After you apply these principles, watch not only your conversion rates go up, but notice the smiles on the Sales reps’ faces after you’ve connected them to more qualified prospects that led to record-breaking sales.